Small Businesses can Now Cybersecure like Big Businesses for Free

 New Cybersecurity Solution Offers Zero Trust Security and Ransomware Prevention - Free for Small Businesses Worldwide

-MELBOURNE, AUSTRALIA, September 13, 2022 /EINPresswire.com/ -- Mamori.io today launched a Mamori Freemium to support and help small businesses achieve cyber resilience, build a zero-trust data architecture and stay compliant.
+Melbourne, Australia - Sep 13, 2022 - Mamori.io today launched a Mamori freemium to support and help small businesses achieve cyber resilience, build a zero-trust data architecture and stay compliant.
 The freemium integrates all the complex solutions into one easy-to-use solution.
 It includes Zero Trust Network Access (ZTNA), 2 factor authentication (2FA), Database Activity Monitoring (DAM), Privileged Access Management (PAM), SQL firewall, data privacy solutions and all the features associated with them.

 Security is a complex tax on businesses.
 Mamori.io’s mission is to lower the cost, make it simple and provide productivity gains for the spend.
 For small businesses, Mamori.io is completely free to use.